Publishing Your First Map¶

 - Next click GET MAP BOUNDING BOX

 This will update the four bounding box parameters as shown on the image above.
 The values are the ones we set earlier (Advertised extent) in the QGIS project file.
 These bounding box values define an area which Mappin will restrict the project to - the user will not be able to pan outside of this area.
-The values are also used (the centroid of the bounding box) to define where Mappin will initially centre the map.
+The values are also used (the centroid of the bounding box) to define where Mappin will initially centre the map (if initial center is not set up).

 - Click SAVE CHANGES